IPG Photonics (NASDAQ:IPGP) Issues Q3 2022 Earnings Guidance

 IPG Photonics (NASDAQ:IPGP – Get Rating) updated its third quarter 2022 earnings guidance on Tuesday.
 The company provided EPS guidance of $1.00-$1.30 for the period, compared to the consensus EPS estimate of $1.18.
 The company issued revenue guidance of $350.00 million-$380.00 million, compared to the consensus revenue estimate of $381.81 million.
 IPG Photonics also updated its Q3 guidance to $1.00-1.30 EPS.

-A number of equities research analysts recently issued reports on IPGP shares.
-Citigroup lowered their price objective on IPG Photonics from $157.00 to $146.00 and set a buy rating on the stock in a research report on Wednesday.
-Benchmark lowered their price objective on IPG Photonics from $183.00 to $165.00 in a research report on Wednesday.
-Two analysts have rated the stock with a sell rating, four have assigned a hold rating and three have issued a buy rating to the stock.
-According to data from MarketBeat, the stock currently has a consensus rating of Hold and an average target price of $171.38.
+A number of brokerages have recently issued reports on IPGP.
+Benchmark lowered their price target on IPG Photonics from $183.00 to $165.00 in a research note on Wednesday.
+Citigroup lowered their price target on IPG Photonics from $157.00 to $146.00 and set a buy rating on the stock in a research note on Wednesday.
+Two analysts have rated the stock with a sell rating, four have assigned a hold rating and three have issued a buy rating to the company’s stock.
+According to MarketBeat.com, IPG Photonics has a consensus rating of Hold and a consensus price target of $171.38.

 Insiders Place Their Bets